-- Assistant ANLP: This is the part of the system that performs ML to analyze the user's query.
-In the case of Skills though, this is not used.
-It's only shown here for completeness purposes.
+- Assistant NLP: This is the part of the system that performs machine learning (ML) to analyze the Actor's query.
+Note that this is not used for skills.

 The flow works as follows:

-- The user wakes up the assistant and requests the use of a Skill, for example by saying: OK Webex, tell Echo hello.
+- The Actor wakes up Webex Assistant and requests the use of a skill.
+For example, the Actor can say: OK Webex, tell Echo hello.

-- The Assistant Dialogue services analyzes the query and finds the user is trying to call a third party Skill called Echo with the query hello.
+- The Assistant Dialogue services analyzes the query and determines the Actor is trying to call a third-party skill.
+Continuing the example, the Actor invoked Echo with the query hello.

-- Assistant Dialogue checks with the Assistant Skills service to verify if this particular user has access to the Echo Skill.
+- The Assistant Dialogue checks with the Assistant skills service to verify if this particular user has access to the Echo skill.

-- If the user has access to the given skill, the request goes to the Assistant Skills service for further processing.
+- If the Actor has access to the given Skill, the request goes to the Assistant skills service for further processing.

-- If the requested Skill is not available for the user, then the request goes to Assistant ANLP for further processing.
+- If the requested skill is not available for the Actor, then the request goes to Assistant NLP for handling instead.

 - The Assistant skills service encrypts and signs the request and sends it to the Third-Party skill service hosted by a third-party developer.